Profile photo

 Welcome

-I am Alex (Oleksandr) Polozov, a senior staff research scientist at Google, formerly at X, the moonshot factory.
-I teach machines to write and analyze source code, and broadly interested in program synthesis from examples and natural language, AI-assisted software engineering, and neuro-symbolic reasoning.
+I am Alex (Oleksandr) Polozov, a senior staff research scientist at Google DeepMind.
+I teach machines to write and analyze source code, build agents to assist developers, and am broadly interested in program synthesis and AI-assisted software engineering.
 You might want to check out my publications, notable writing, talks, or blog posts.
-I also spend an inordinate amount of time complaining about technology and reviewing movies on Twitter.
+I also spend an inordinate amount of time complaining about technology and reviewing movies on Twitter or BlueSky.

 Previously, I was a principal researcher in the Deep Learning group at Microsoft Research, Redmond.
 There, I helped create PROSE, a framework for mass-market development of programming-by-example technologies, and shipped multiple program synthesis driven tools.